SAP/fundamental/docs/pages/getting-started.md

 toc: false
 permalink: getting-started.html
 folder:
-summary: SAP Fiori Fundamentals is a light-weight presentation layer using HTML and CSS with the following implementations under active development:<a href="https://sap.github.io/fundamental-ngx/" target="_blank">Angular</a>, <a href="https://sap.github.io/fundamental-react/" target="_blank">React</a>, and <a href="https://sap.github.io/fundamental-vue/" target="_blank">Vue</a>.
-With Fiori Fundamentals’ library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.
+summary: SAP Fundamentals is a light-weight presentation layer using HTML and CSS with the following implementations under active development:<a href="https://sap.github.io/fundamental-ngx/" target="_blank">Angular</a>, <a href="https://sap.github.io/fundamental-react/" target="_blank">React</a>, and <a href="https://sap.github.io/fundamental-vue/" target="_blank">Vue</a>.
+With Fundamentals’ library of stylesheets and HTML tags, developers can build consistent SAP apps in any web-based technology.
 ---